rest-for-physics/rest-for-physics.github.io/downloading.md

 python3 pull-submodules.py --clean
 ```

+{: .warning }
+If you made any changes to any submodule be aware that executing `python3 pull-submodules.py --clean` will bring the state of the framework and all  its submodules to the official state.
+Therefore **removing** any local commits that were not yet pushed to a remote repository.

 To make sure that the change took place check the status and commit history.

 ```
 git status
 git log
 ```

-{: .warning }
-If you added changes to any submodule be aware that calling again to `python3 pull-submodules.py --clean` will bring the state of submodules to the official ones at the main repository.
-REMOVING! any commits you may have at the submodule and that were not pushed to a remote.

 ### Pulling only libraries